Mentor for Work-Study Students: Training to Provide Better Guidance – A Meeting with the Trainers

 The Continuing Education Department collaborates with the Ensup-LR Apprenticeship Training Center (CFA) on various projects focused on work-study programs, specifically apprenticeship contracts (administered by the CFA) and professional training contracts (administered by the Continuing Education Department).

-For several years now, the CFA and the Continuing Education Department have been co-hosting a webinar for prospective work-study students and their future mentors to cover the key concepts of work-study programs, which, despite their growing popularity in many companies over the past several years, still remain a source of confusion.
+For several years now, the CFA and the Continuing Education Department have been co-hosting a webinar for prospective work-study students and their future mentors to cover the key concepts of the work-study program, which—despite its growing popularity in many companies over the past several years—still remains a source of confusion.

-The short training course “Mentoring Work-Study Students in the Workplace” was designed to complement this webinar, with the aim of moving beyond one-way information sharing to offer a comprehensive training program built around discussion and the exchange of experiences.
+The short training course “Mentoring Work-Study Students in the Workplace” was designed to complement this webinar, with the aim of going beyond one-way information sharing to offer a comprehensive training program built around discussion and the sharing of experiences.

 The objectives are clearly defined: